Naini-Diwan/scigui_agent/README.md

 # SciGUI-Agent

-A copyright-free, open-source agent for automating scientific GUI software using vision-language grounding and hierarchical planning.
+An innovative agent for automating scientific GUI software using vision-language grounding and hierarchical planning.

 ## Features